How to build a bedside Art Kit

 As for supplies:

-• Pencil crayons are great as they take up little space and you can keep shavings stored in a sharpener with a case.
+Pencil crayons are great as they take up little space and you can keep shavings stored in a sharpener with a case.

-• Markers and pens are even easier to use.
+Markers and pens are even easier to use.

-• As for paint the most manageable from bed are watercolours.
+As for paint the most manageable from bed are watercolours.
 You can use what is called a water brush that stores water in the barrel of the brush so you don't even need an open cup of water.
 Watercolours have little to no odor and require no clean up other than letting them dry before closing the lid.

-• Paper towel for blotting off the brush.
+Paper towel for blotting off the brush.

-• Water brush- the ones with water stored in the barrel.
+Water brush- the ones with water stored in the barrel.

-• Pencil or pen for sketching with.
+Pencil or pen for sketching with.

 Important things to remember when creating your art kit.
 Keep it small, you don't want to be over whelmed by options or for it to take up much space by your bed.
 Reduce the amount of clean up it could generate.
 You may not want to have to leave your bed after every time you use your kit.
+Make it portable so that if the mood hits you, you can take it to the couch with you.

-What to draw/paint?
 I have sketched the view from my bed which was my bathroom door.
 Not too exciting I know.
 You can create a visual inventory your surroundings.
 Sketch the items on your bedside table.
 You can pull up images on google earth and sketch them.
-I sketched and painted Macs Fireweed books.
+I sketched and painted Macs Fireweed Books and other places I wished to visit.
 A helpful exercise is drawing the people and things that make you happy.
-Just the act of making art helps prompt healing and grounds you.
-For more information on the benefits of doing art see this post.
+I drew my favorite mugs.
+Make miniture paintings to keep the amount of time needed to a minumu and reduce the presure for perfection.

 Comments